 Sometimes we all need a change of scenery and a change of pace to shake us out of our doldrums, recharge our internal batteries, and realign our priorities.

-That’s why taking a vacation is such an important part of our workplace sanity and family health.
+That’s why taking a vacation is such an important part of our workplace sanity and family health( get additional hints for health care from here).
 By getting away from the normal routines and environment, our eyes are challenged to see new things and adapt to new routines.
 (Not to mention, the extra rest that usually comes from a vacation also helps bring us back refreshed and ready to tackle the next project.)

 Take one active boy and put him on crutches for a month.
 That led to obvious adaptations like a shower chair so he didn’t have to stand on one leg on a soapy, slippery floor.
 And a change of responsibilities at work since he could no longer do his current job while on crutches.
 It also affected my life when it came to monitoring medications, bringing him meals, rotating ice packs, and even driving him to work those first few times.
 We had to plan more time into normal activities like showers, getting up stairs, and commuting to work because his normal go-getter pace was slowed down by crutches.
 Not to mention, his scenery shrank to that of the recliner or couch with a television or video game since mobility issues eliminated things like workouts, hikes, and even golf with his friends.